 - Discover historic Portuguese cities like Lisbon, Coimbra, Tomar, and Porto

-- Enjoy guided tours of Lisbon and Porto, with an option to visit a traditional sardine cannery
+- Tour Lisbon and Porto, and enjoy an optional visit to a traditional sardine cannery

 - Visit the Douro Valley with a wine tasting and a boat tour along the river